SimNPH/SimNPH/README.md

 ### Installation

-The current unstable version can be installed with:
+The current development version can be installed with:

 ```
 remotes::install_git("https://github.com/SimNPH/SimNPH.git")